 - The device is made of thermoplastic in order for users to adjust it by the boil-and-bite process.

-- AirSnore offers a breathing hole in the center of the mouthpiece to allow you to breathe though your mouth if you have a stuffy nose due to allergies or flu, or just because you breathe through your mouth.
+- AirSnore offers a breathing hole in the centre of the mouthpiece to allow you to breathe though your mouth if you have a stuffy nose due to allergies or flu, or just because you breathe through your mouth.

 - The design is discreet.
-It is made of transparent and soft material, making it hard to notice by others while you’re wearing them.
+It is made of a transparent and soft material, making it hard to notice by others while you’re wearing them.

 - The mouthpiece is not bulky and reviews online say that it is comfortable inside the mouth.